Water heater leaking? Here's what's actually wrong (and what it costs to fix)

 5. Water pooling around the base but no obvious source

 Sometimes water collects under the unit but you can't spot where it's coming from.
-Two likely culprits:
+Do not assume it is harmless condensation: water can track along pipework or the casing from a fitting above.

 Should you repair or replace?

-Here's how the five leak points stack up at a glance, so you can see at a glance whether you're looking at a small repair or a full water heater replacement:
+Here's how the five leak points compare, so you can see whether you're looking at a small repair or a full water heater replacement:

 What to do right now if it's leaking

-1. Switch off the power at the dedicated breaker in your DB box.
+- Switch off the power at the dedicated breaker in your DB box, but only if you can reach it from a dry, safe position.

 Frequently asked questions